fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

    The default values for the Aperture Agent service namespace is `aperture-agent`, port is `8080` and sidecar mode is `false`.
-This makes the Aperture Agent target URL `aperture-agent.aperture-agent.svc.cluster.local:8080`.
-If you have installed the Aperture Agent in a different namespace or different port, you can create or update the `values.yaml` file and pass it with `install` command:
+This makes the Aperture Agent target URL address `aperture-agent.aperture-agent.svc.cluster.local:8080`.
+If you have installed the Aperture Agent in a different namespace or different port, you can create or update the `values.yaml` file and pass it with the `install` command:

    ```yaml
    envoyFilter: